to Weight Loss Surgery (WLS)

 Cure Your Obesity Problem By Itself

-NOT on your mind.
-So if you have failed to lose weight with conventional
+on your body, NOT on your mind.
+So if you have failed to lose weight with

-dietary methods, DON'T EXPECT to get an easy ride, just by having a gastric
+conventional dietary methods, DON'T EXPECT to get an easy ride, just by

-bypass operation.
-The typical diet program after gastric bypass is so
+having a gastric bypass operation.
+The typical diet program after gastric

-restrictive that patients frequently find it too difficult.
-This is why
+bypass is so restrictive that patients frequently find it too difficult.

-many bariatric patients end up cheating and even gain weight over the
+This is why many bariatric patients end up cheating and even gain weight

-following years.
-Instead, see weight loss surgery as an opportunity to
+over the following years.
+Instead, see weight loss surgery as an opportunity

 Is Bariatric Surgery Effective?

-effects of severe clinical obesity, many medical experts support surgical
+life-threatening effects of severe clinical obesity, many medical experts

-methods to reduce morbid obesity, citing the relative ineffectiveness
+support surgical methods to reduce morbid obesity, citing the relative

-of conventional treatments such as diet, exercise and lifestyle counseling.
+ineffectiveness of conventional treatments such as diet, exercise and

 - Bariatric procedures are serious operations